They Just Keep Trucking AlongAuthor: Portner & Shure

 Did you know that more people will be killed in traffic accidents involving large trucks this year than have died in all of the domestic commercial airline crashes for the past 45 years?
 The United States has a prominent trucking industry.
 It is also extremely powerful and considered vital to the nation’s economic well-being.
 Thus, the trucking industry opposes safety changes because they may increase costs and hurt profits for shippers, and eventually consumers.

 However, as an average car driving citizen this is very concerning.
 The death toll involving truck accidents rose over seventeen percent from 2009-2013.
-The American Trucking Association estimates that only about ten percent of ALL trucks on the road have an active safety technology.
+The American Trucking Association estimates that only about ten percent of ALL trucks on the road has an active safety technology.

 The annual cost to the economy of truck and bus crashes is estimated to be over $99 billion dollars!